EHR vs EMR: What’s the difference?

 EHR and EMR are commonly used acronyms that are sometimes incorrectly used interchangeably.
 EHR stands for electronic health records and EMR stands for electronic medical records.

 The EMR is the actual record, while the EHR is made up of so much more.
 Technically, the EMR came before the EHR, as the first electronic records were truly medical records, designed to be used within a medical practice.
-As healthcare systems and technology has evolved, EHR has become a much more commonly used acronym.
+As healthcare systems and technology evolved, EHR has become a much more commonly used term.

 What is an EMR?

 Electronic Medical Records (EMR) are the digital form of the paper charts that were used in the past.
-An electronic medical record contains the past medical history, medications, visit summaries, demographic and insurance information etc.
+An electronic medical record contains the past medical history, medications, visit summaries, demographic and insurance information, etc.

 GET EHR RESEARCH & KNOWLEDGE RIGHT TO YOUR INBOX